 Beginning Fall 2020, upper division (sophomore to senior) Honors students in Honors Housing will occupy the entire Marriott Honors Community (MHC) and two historic houses on Officers Circle (OC 606 & OC 610).
 Residents in both areas will be part of the Thesis Mentoring Community.

 - Submit your University Housing application during the month of February.
-Application goes live in early February.
+The application goes live in early February.
 This step is necessary to be considered for ANY Honors housing.

-- Honors Housing spaces will be granted on a space available basis after March.
+- Honors Housing spaces will be granted on a space-available basis after the March priority deadline.

 - Honors current students are selected based on merit.
 Students who are actively pursuing their Honors degree, in good academic standing, and eager to participate in the Thesis Mentoring Community are most competitive.